Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 Well, yes and no.

-All of the candidates, Republican and Democratic, are calling for most of what is on the Obama cost containment list; expanding health information technology, improving prevention and better management of chronic conditions, and a more vibrant health insurance market.
+All of the candidates, Republican and Democratic, called for most of what is on the Obama cost containment list; expanding health information technology, improving prevention and better management of chronic conditions, and a more vibrant health insurance market.

 Obama is unique in calling for catastrophic reinsurance coverage in order to reduce the cost of family health insurance.
 Really, this is not a cost reduction but a cost shift.
 This idea, first proposed by Senator Kerry in his failed bid for the presidency, would have the federal government absorb a large portion of the highest cost claims thereby taking these costs out of the price of health insurance.
 That would reduce the price of family health insurance but would also increase federal spending by the same amount.
 It would also water down the incentive for insurers and employers to manage these claims since most of these costs would be transferred to the government.

 Obama’s assertion that covering more people would reduce the overall cost of insurance is likely correct because it would mean less uncompensated care that would have to be shifted onto the rest of the system.
-Hillary Clinton would cover at least as many people as he would so there is no advantage for Obama here.
-Since the McCain health plan emphasizes making the insurance system affordable before ensuring widespread coverage as the first priority, one could argue that both Obama and Clinton would make gains toward near universal care well before McCain.
+Since the McCain health plan emphasizes making the insurance system affordable before ensuring widespread coverage as the first priority, one could argue that Obama would make gains toward near universal care well before McCain.

-In the end, Obama’s claim that he would save families $2,500 every year are based upon a number of initiatives that the other candidates also argue that they will undertake.
+In the end, Obama’s claim that he would save families $2,500 every year are based upon a number of initiatives that McCain also argues he would undertake.
 More, these ideas, such as health IT and prevention, are under way in the market anyway.

-Obama’s claim that he would save $2,500 per family beyond a simple cost shift to the federal government of large claims is unsubstantiated.
+Obama’s claim that he would save $2,500 per family beyond a simple cost shift to the federal government of large claims is unsubstantiated and highly doubtful.

 Let’s take a look at the three main parts of the Obama health plan: